Department of the Environment and Energy

 - Risk analysis is a well-established method for identifying and assessing factors that could lead to non-compliance, or prevent non-compliance from being managed appropriately.
 It provides an objective, structured method for deciding what we focus on.

 - Strategy brings together our intelligence and risk analysis.
-Our strategy is outlined in the Department's Compliance Policy and the Office of Compliance Annual Compliance Plan 2018-19.
+Our strategy is outlined in the Department's Compliance Policy.

 - Monitoring.
 We proactively work with our stakeholders to identify and manage non-compliance.
 Monitoring, inspections and audits provide information about compliance with national environmental laws.